Malcev Completions, Hodge Theory, and Motives: The unipotent isomorphism criterion

 The relevant context in this section is that of a Tannakian category $\clg{T}$ with fibre functor $\varphi^*$, which has a section $\sigma^*$ as in \nref{Rmk.}{rmk:fibre-section}.
 We need no further assumptions for the construction.

 We begin with some motivation.
-When $\clg{T}$ is assumed to be unipotent, every object is (by definition) a successive extension by trivial objects, starting from $\bm1$.
-The ind-object $\varphi_*\bm1$ is also unipotent in such a situation.
-It is moreover universal in some sense, e.g.\ it contains all objects of $\clg{T}$, in the sense that each of them appear as a subquotient of some $(\varphi_*\bm1)^{\oplus n}$.
-The idea, when constructing $U$, is therefore to start from $\bm1$, and iterate a kind of universal extension by a trivial object.
+When $\clg{T}$ is assumed to be unipotent, every object is (by definition) a successive extension of trivial objects, starting from $\bm1$.
+The ind-object $\varphi_*\bm1$ is also (ind-)unipotent in this situation.
+It moreover (always) satisfies a universal property that makes it as ``large'', in the sense that every object in $\clg{T}$ appears as a subquotient of some $(\varphi_*\bm1)^{\oplus n}$.
+The idea, when constructing $U$, is therefore to start from $\bm1$ and iterate a kind of universal extension-of-a-trivial-object operation, to get a large, universal, ind-unipotent object.

 Let $U_0 := \bm{1}_{\clg{T}}$ and construct $U_{n+1}$ inductively: